 In regular business scenarios, foreign exchange variations (gain or loss) occur due to the exchange rate fluctuations.
-In this article, we will discuss the treatment of GST on foreign exchange as per the GST law and the applicability of GST on currency exchange on such foreign exchange gain/loss:
+In this article, we will discuss the treatment of GST on foreign exchange as per the GST law and is gst applicable on foreign exchange gain and loss, how to calculate gst on foreign exchange:

 For some business entities, the functional currency is not the same as the GST currency (based on the accounting standards).
 In such instances, the entities will record their GST on foreign currency transactions india in the functional currency and prepare their financial statements based on the presentation currency and GST for foreign exchange.
 This can lead to exchange rate fluctuations, between the exchange rates used to file monthly/quarterly GST returns, i.e., GSTR-1, GSTR-3B, and the Annual financial statements/returns.
 This can also be foreign exchange gain under GST.
 Example: An entity has USD as its functional currency, and the presentation currency is INR.